rashbx1/SharpShares/README.md

     SharpShares.exe /threads:50 /ldap:servers /ou:"OU=Special Servers,DC=example,DC=local" /filter:SYSVOL,NETLOGON,IPC$,PRINT$ /verbose /outfile:C:\path\to\file.txt

 Optional Arguments:
+    /infile   - OFFLINE : specify targets from file (one by line) /targets  - target range provided in CIDR notation (e.g. 192.168.100.0/24) or in the format 192.168.0-255.0-255.
-    /threads  - specify maximum number of parallel threads  (default=25) /dc       - specify domain controller to query (if not ran on a domain-joined host) /domain   - specify domain name (if not ran on a domain-joined host)
+    /computer - specify specific computer (Name or IP) /threads  - specify maximum number of parallel threads  (default=25) /dc       - specify domain controller to query (if not ran on a domain-joined host) /domain   - specify domain name (if not ran on a domain-joined host)